emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 {% endemqxce %}

 ::: tip
-This section is also applicable to TimescaleDB and MatrixDB.
+This section is also applicable to MatrixDB.
 :::

 ## Prerequisites